radekkozak/letter-template/README.md

 <br>

 **How it works?
-Simple!** Every day at 11 am (or at time of your choosing) *letter*  runs on the server via `cron` and fetches all RSS feeds from your OPML `feeds.opml` to check whether there is anything new from yesterday.
-After some mapping and rendering newsletter digest is created and sent via e-mail configuration defined in `.env` file.
+Simple!** Every day at 11 am (or at time of your choosing) *letter*  runs on the server via `cron` and fetches all your precious RSS feeds to check whether there is anything new from yesterday.
+After some mapping and rendering newsletter digest is created and sent via e-mail.
 All in a *catsy* manner.
 And right into your inbox.

 <br>